 I love using Borden® Triple Cheddar Shredded Cheese in these.
 For generations creamy, delicious Borden® Cheese has been crafted with high-quality, wholesome ingredients and the same genuine love and care that you find on American, family-owned farms.
 That’s because Borden® Cheese is brought to you by more than 8,000 family farms across the US.
 And I love doing everything I can to support those family-owned farms.

 I also like using a variety of colors of bell peppers for this just because the varying colors are pretty.
 Feel free to use whatever you like best.
-Did you know that green, yellow, orange, and red peppers are all from the same plant?
-They are!
-The color variation is just based on how ripe the pepper is.
-They start green and have more of a bitter flavor.
-Next, they ripen to yellow, orange, then red.
-With each color they lose more bitterness and get a little sweeter, therefore the red peppers are the sweetest and least bitter.
+Did you know that green, yellow, orange, and red peppers are all start green?
+They do!
 You’ll find the colored peppers a bit more expensive in the grocery store because they have to stay on the plant longer and take more water and care than the young, green peppers.
 See… you learn something new every day!

 Regardless of the color, I just know y’all are going to love these.
 They’re the absolute perfect side to add some excitement to your summer barbecue… and they look cool too!

 - 1/2 cup crumbled bacon

 - 1 1/2 cups Borden® Triple Cheddar Shredded Cheese

 - Preheat the oven to 400°F and wash the potatoes under cool water.
 Dry them and prick them each a few times with a fork.
 Place the potatoes on the middle rack of the oven and bake for 45 minutes to 1 hour (or longer depending on the size of the potato).
 When done, the potato should be very soft when gently squeezed.
 Remove them from the oven and allow to cool enough to handle.